-- Special guest instruction from former and current NBA players
+- Special guest instruction from former/current professional, WNBA, and/or NBA players

 - Individual and team-focused skill stations and game-level competitions